A wood fired hot tub is a major perk for guests!

 Not all wood fired hot tubs are made alike, and it's even more important for hosts that they know this.
 Traditional cedar hot tubs are prone to leaks, algae growth and cracks in the wood over time, making them higher maintenance and more likely to need replacement which can cause an interruption to your bookings.
 Unlike other wood burning hot tubs, AlumiTubs can be filled with salt or fresh water, will arrive pre-assembled, and are lightweight enough to roll into place on any flat surface - all of which make it much easier on hosts.
 They're also the most heat efficient of any wood fired hot tub on the market, thanks to its internally submerged stove which heats the water directly, and three thermal layers of insulation which not only help increase the initial heat time, but retain its heat for days at a time with just an armful of wood a day.
 This is a major win for hosts whose guests may have never used a wood burning hot tub before, especially if they're out and about, heading to dinner or having a swim in the lake, and tending to their hot tub is more of an after thought.
 With AlumiTubs, it can be part of their outdoor experience rather than a consuming chore they have to tend to.
 This isn't true of all wood fired hot tubs.

-For more information on wood fired hot tubs and what sets them apart, features to look for and key features that will be relevant for your property, check out the ultimate good to wood fired hot tubs.
+For more information on our saltwater hot tubs made in Canada and what sets them apart, features to look for and key features that will be relevant for your property, check out the ultimate good to wood fired hot tubs.

 More Tips and Tricks